-pecific fellow.
-The program director or their designee, with input from the Clinical Competency Committee, must: meet with and review with each fellow their documented semi-annual evaluation of performance, including progress along the subspecialty-specific Milestones.
-(Core) assist fellows in developing individualized learning plans to capitalize on their strengths and identify areas for growth; and, (Core) develop plans for fellows failing to progress, following institutional policies and procedures.
-(Core)
+V.A.1.d) The program director or their designee, with input from the Clinical Competency Committee, must: V.A.1.d).(1) meet with and review with each fellow their documented semi-annual evaluation of performance, including progress along the subspecialty-specific Milestones. ^(Core) V.A.1.d).(2) assist fellows in developing individualized learning plans to capitalize on their strengths and identify areas for growth; and, ^(Core) V.A.1.d).(3) develop plans for fellows failing to progress, following institutional policies and procedures. ^(Core)